frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMePerformanceConversionAnalysis.md

 The dashboard header section has five filters that you can apply to your Performance Conversion Analysis Dashboard:
 - AppName - List of applications currently monitored by Dynatrace.
 Select the application to filter the dashboard for any application.
-- ConversionGoal - The session property for you application that indicates a converted session.
 - KPI - List of KPIs used in analysis (i.e. Duration, Visually Complete Time).
 - Aggregate - List of aggregations used in analysis (i.e. Avg, Median).
 - KeyUserAction - A list of key user actions that you can analyze.